 Abuse is any behaviour used to manipulate, force, dominate or isolate the other partner.
 Your partner may use any aspect of your identity to control you.
-He or she may use your age, race, class, culture, spirituality, ability, sexual identity/ orientation, immigration status, body size appearance, or your HIV status.
+She may use your age, race, class, culture, spirituality, ability, sexual identity/ orientation, immigration status, body size appearance, or your HIV status.